ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_8.rst

 Expected
 ========

+PRs must be raised well in advance of the dates below to have a chance of being included in this Ansible release.

 - 2019-03-14 Alpha 1 **Core freeze**

   No new features to ``support:core`` code.
   Includes no new module options to Core modules
 - 2019-03-21 Beta 1 **Community freeze**

-  No new functionality (including modules/plugins) after this point
+  No new functionality (including modules/plugins) to any code
 - 2019-04-04 Release Candidate 1

   Note: 2 weeks after Beta 1